gregose/speedster-crossover/README.md

 ### BOM

-Layout was designed for the following components.
+The layout was designed for the following components.
 Extra pads have been added to allow the use of physically smaller capacitors.

 Ref | Component | Link
 ----| --------- | -------------